Blueberry Marshmallows

 Make-Ahead and Storage Suggestions

 Homemade marshmallows do not require refrigeration.
-Store in an airtight container at room temperature for up to 1 month.
+Store in an airtight container at room temperature for up to one month.

 Other marshmallow recipes you might enjoy: